mantidproject/mantid/docs/source/release/v3.7.0/indirect_inelastic.rst

 - :ref:`VesuvioCorrections <algm-VesuvioCorrections>` no longer always fits using only the first spectrum in the input workspace.
 - Fix bug with *BayesQuasi* docs not displaying online
 - The mini plot range bars in all interfaces now automatically update when a file is loaded.
+- In the *BayesQuasi* interface ResNorm files are now automatically loaded from file locations when entered.

 `Full list of changes on GitHub <http://github.com/mantidproject/mantid/pulls?q=is%3Apr+milestone%3A%22Release+3.7%22+is%3Amerged+label%3A%22Component%3A+Indirect+Inelastic%22>`_